Skip to main content

 Component tweaking and usage rules

-Besides colors and typography, I also made sure that every components would fit our product needs by tweaking and adding new ones where needed.
+Besides colors and typography, I also made sure that every component would fit our product needs by tweaking existing components and creating new ones where necessary.
+With feedback from the team and researched UX best practices, I iteratively implemented usage rules and detailed documentation for each component to ensure they were intuitive and easy to adopt.

 Screenshot of button components in Figma